SamuelUde/cloud_native_monitoring_app/README.md

 # Set the working directory in the container
 WORKDIR /app

-# Copy the requirements file to the working directory
+# Copy the requirements file to the working directory and disable cache
 COPY requirements.txt .

 RUN pip3 install --no-cache-dir -r requirements.txt